Alfalfa: Varieties

-Considerable research and development has been done with this important plant.
+Considerable research and development has been done with alfalfa.
 Older cultivars such as 'Vernal' have been the standard for years, but many public and private varieties better adapted to particular climates are available.
 Private companies release many new varieties each year in the US.

 Most varieties go dormant in the fall, with reduced growth in response to low temperatures and shorter days.
 'Nondormant' varieties that grow through the winter are planted in long-season environments such as Mexico, Arizona, and Southern California, whereas 'dormant' varieties are planted in the Upper Midwest, Canada, and the Northeast.
 'Nondormant' varieties can be higher-yielding, but they are susceptible to winter-kill in cold climates and have poorer persistence.

 Most alfalfa cultivars contain genetic material from sickle medick (M. falcata), a crop wild relative of alfalfa that naturally hybridizes with M. sativa to produce sand lucerne (M. sativa ssp. varia).
 This species may bear either the purple flowers of alfalfa or the yellow of sickle medick, and is so called for its ready growth in sandy soil.
 Traits for insect resistance have also been introduced from M. glomerata and M. prostrata, members of alfalfa's secondary gene pool.